palantir/tslint/usage/cli/index.md

 ```

 By default, TSLint looks for a configuration file named `tslint.json` in the directory
 of the file being linted and, if not found, searches ancestor directories.
-A [sample config file][0] with all possible rules is available.
-Check out the [rules][1] section for more details on what rules are available.
+Check out the [rules][0] section for more details on what rules are available.

 tslint accepts the following command-line options: